ibm-cloud-docs/vpc/lb-delete.md

 ```
 {: screen}

-## Deleting an application load balancer by using the API
+## Deleting an application load balancer with the API
 {: #alb-deleting-api}
 {: api}